decrippter2/decrippter2_data/README.md

 Data validation is automatically triggered upon a pull request via GitHub Actions.
 If you want to trigger it manually, please take the following steps.

+- Install `hatch` using one of the methods described [here](https://hatch.pypa.io/1.12/install/)
+- Download or clone this repository
+- Run `hatch -v env create`.
+This will download and install the appropriate Python version and any required packages
+- Run the data validation on a single or multiple files using `hatch run d2_validate -i [input1.json input2.json ... inputN.json ]`

 ### Code contributions

 #### Installation

+- Install `hatch` using one of the methods described [here](https://hatch.pypa.io/1.12/install/)
+- Download or clone this repository
+- Run `hatch -v env create`.
+This will download and install the appropriate Python version and any required packages
+- Run `hatch run pre-commit install`.
+This will set up `pre-commit`
+- Run the tests with `hatch run pytest`
+- If necessary, remove the environment with `hatch env remove dev`